flanagancd68/talmidimway/content/post/2022-10-06-gospels-2022/index.en.md

 projects: []
 ---

 We are redoing our verse-by-verse study of the harmonized Gospels for 2022.
-Every lesson will have a video that focuses on the cultural, historical, and geographic background of the passage followed by a live teaching.
+Every lesson will have a video that focuses on the cultural, historical, and geographic background of the passage followed by a live teaching we call "Word Wednesdays".
 New content is produced every-other week.

 {{< cta cta_text="Click to access my Gospel Backgrounds written commentary" cta_link="/commentary/gospels/" >}}